ishehadeh/smp/report/progress.typ

 multi-register return values are not supported either, although this is less critical, since it's not as common to return large values and, only two registers are used for the return value.

-Although there are missing peices in the compiler, we don't expect filling these gaps will require a major shift, like the typechecker.
+Although there are missing ppiecesin the compiler, we don't expect filling these gaps will require a major shift, like the type checker.

 == Documentation
 There is some documentation.
 But most notes are out of date and irrelevant; One